inside.ewu.edu

 Career development theory; educational and vocational information; career decision-making processes; components of school or community career programs.

 PSYC 543.
-COUNSELING THEORIES AND SCHOOL BASED MENTAL HEALTH INTERVENTIONS.
+SCHOOL MENTAL HEALTH THEORY.
 4 Credits.

 Pre-requisites: admission to the graduate program in school psychology.